tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/index.md

 For a detailed explanation how to add colliders to your Vehicle check out this [dedicated tutorial](./AddColliders/).

 ## Add a base for sensors (URDF)
-You will most certainly want to add some sensors to your Ego Vehicle.
+You will most certainly want to add some sensors to your `EgoVehicle`.
 First you need to create a parent *Object* for all those sensors called `URDF`.
 To do this we will add a child *Object* `URDF` to the `EgoVehicle` *Object*.